purdynt/QT-blog/README.md

 Within this blog, we look to analyse the kill counts from Tarantino's initial 9 movies where he has exclusively directed in the wake of his announcement for is 10th and final movie.
 Although individually he has already released 10; Kill Bill Vol 1 and Kill Bill Vol 2, are considered to be one singular film despite being released as two seperate films.
 Amongst those films, this project includes all other major Tarantino directed films- such as Inglourious Basterds, Django Unchained, Pulp Fiction, and others to be broken down by a varying categories:

-- Kill totals per movie
+- Kill Count and IMDb ratings over time
-- Kills by characters
+- Top 20 killers and their fate
-- Method of death
+- Gender break down of killers
-- Kill counts and IMdB ratings
+- Gender break down of deaths
-- Changes in kills over time
+- Types of kills by body count

 Adopting a multitude of data visualisation methods and contextual reasoning, this blog provides information about how Tarantino uses death and ways of dying within his films, equally how he treats methods of dying within the context of the film.